wso2con2024/apim-tutorial/apim/Use case 3 - API Security/README.md

 ## Step 5: Access the Developer Portal

    1. Navigate to the Developer portal to test scope restrictions.
-   2. Log in as an employee or Station Manager using the following credentials (fill in the blanks accordingly):
+   2. Log in as an employee or Station Manager(stationmanager) using the following credentials

     ```
     Username: devuser
     Password: user123
     ```

+    ```
+    Username: stationmanager
+    Password: user123
+    ```

    3. Subscribe and attempt to invoke the APIs.
-Note that as an employee, you will be restricted from invoking the POST and PUT resources where the scope is applied.
-However, as a Station Manager, you should be able to freely invoke these operations, as the role **station-manager** is associated with the necessary scopes.
+Note that as the devuser, you will be restricted from invoking the POST and PUT resources where the scope is applied.
+However, as stationmanager, you should be able to freely invoke these operations, as the role **station-manager** is associated with the necessary scopes.

 This guide outlines the process of creating, assigning, and testing API scopes within the API Publisher to control access based on user roles.